darrenlooby/framer/README.md

-# framer
+#Framer

-// returns the origin window object
+returns the origin window object
-// No scope means no fetching a scope origin = framer();
+No scope means no fetching a scope origin = framer();

-// returns the origin window object and sets a scope name for this requesting frame (overwriting any current scope with that name) origin = framer("inside");
+returns the origin window object and sets a scope name for this requesting frame (overwriting any current scope with that name) origin = framer("inside");

 var inside = origin.fetch("inside"); // returns the window object for the scope "inside"

-Use Case
+#Use Case

 You've a nested iFrame environment, the top most frame may or may not be in your code base.